theBlue0x/docs/docs/index.md

 *   _numberOfTags_ (N) is the number of DGS tags in the blockchain
 *   _time_ (N) is the current node time (in seconds since the genesis block)
 *   _numberOfAskOrders_ (N) is the number of AE ask orders in the blockchain
-*   -lastBlockchainFeeder_ (S) is the announced name of the feeder of the last blockchain
+*   _lastBlockchainFeeder_ (S) is the announced name of the feeder of the last blockchain
 *   _isOffline_ (B) is _true_ if this node is connected to other peers, _false_ otherwise

 **Note:** AE is Asset Exchange, DGS is Digital Goods Store